HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 ## Iterations of NaN Expand

 Implement a function, called `iterations_of_nan_expand(expanded)` that takes a string `expanded`, which is an unkown iteration of NaN Expand (check the problem for more information)

-The function should return the number of iterations that have been made, in order to get to `expanded`
+The function should return the number of iterations that have been made, in order to get to `expanded`.

-For example, if we have `"Not a Not a Not a NaN"` - this is the 3rd iteration of `NaN`
+For example, if we have `"Not a Not a Not a NaN"` - this is the 3rd iteration of `NaN`.

 **If `expanded` is not a valid NaN expand string, the function should return false!
 (This is the hard part)**